Urethral intercourse

-Urethral intercourse or coitus per urethram is sexual penetration of the female urethra by an object such as a penis or a finger.
-It is not the same thing as urethral sounding, the act of inserting a specialized medical tool into the urethra as a form of sexual or fetishistic activity.
+Urethral intercourse or coitus par urethra is sexual penetration of either the male or female urethra by a body part such as a penis or a finger.
+It differs from urethral sounding, the act of inserting a medical tool into the urethra (for both males and females) as a form of sexual or fetishistic activity.
+Though, urethral intercourse is a possibility of manual sex for heterosexual couples too (via the female inserting a finger into the male's urethra).